madmecodes/RAILWAY-ROUND2/README.md

 ![image](https://github.com/Ayush-gupta-dev/RAILWAY-ROUND2/assets/137040550/5c0feaa4-537c-4319-885e-e9475fe1f462)
 ![image](https://github.com/Ayush-gupta-dev/RAILWAY-ROUND2/assets/137040550/aff43a63-26e7-47c1-8dc7-5f69569a177a)

-admin can add too stations and select train via one to many relationship many station one train
+admin can add stations and then select trainnumber via one to many relationship; many station one train
 ![image](https://github.com/Ayush-gupta-dev/RAILWAY-ROUND2/assets/137040550/1f68c193-90a3-4d2a-a5fe-836e1a767a66)

 # search for train from train number and it will display list of multiple stations